jgnewman/strux/README.md

 store.
 2. _Strux implicitly uses Redux._ In other words, react-redux will not play nicely with Strux.
 You'll need to pick one or the other.
+3. If you call `this.state = ...` inside of a component constructor, Strux will not consider that initial state as something that should be communicated across components.
+It will wait until that initial state starts getting manipulated before it will start passing data around.
-3. Strux is just a layer on top of Redux.
+4. Strux is just a layer on top of Redux.
 You'll need to make sure Redux is added to your project dependencies as well as Strux.